Co-Director Center for School Reform

 - Research: (in projects such as The Inquiry-Based Science Classroom in Context, Researching Science in the Wireless High School, Under the Microscope)

-- Electronic communities: (Lab-net, LSC-Net, Global Lab, Eyes to the Future, MSPNet and IGERT Resource Center)
+- Electronic communities: (Lab-net, LSC-Net, Global Lab, Eyes to the Future, MSPNetand IGERT Resource Center; STEM Videohall)

-Before coming to TERC, I worked as a freelance editor, ran a rest home for 3 years, and worked in the customer education department of LISP Machine, Inc. I have a Ph.D. in Plant Ecology, and undergraduate and graduate degrees in linguistics.
-I am married to Darcy Drayton, an artist; we have two grown sons.
+Before coming to TERC, Brian worked as a freelance editor, ran a rest home for 3 years, and worked in the customer education department of LISP Machine, Inc. He has a Ph.D. in Plant Ecology, and undergraduate and graduate degrees in linguistics.
+Currently residing in the Monadnock region of New Hampshire, he is married to Darcy Drayton, an artist and teacher; and they have two grown sons.
+Brian is also the author of numerous publications on Quaker spirituality and history.